Timeline: Events in the Strauss-Kahn case

 June 6 - Strauss-Kahn pleads not guilty in state Supreme Court in Manhattan to charges of a criminal sexual act, attempted rape, sexual abuse, unlawful imprisonment and forcible touching.

-June 28 - Former French finance minister Christine Lagarde is chosen to succeed him as managing director of the International Monetary Fund.
+June 28 - Christine Lagarde, former French finance minister, is chosen to succeed him as managing director of the International Monetary Fund.

-July 1 - Strauss-Kahn is freed from house arrest after prosecutors say the hotel maid lied about her past and about what she did immediately after the incident, calling her credibility into question.
-He remains barred from leaving the country.
+July 1 - Strauss-Kahn is released from house arrest after prosecutors say Diallo lied about her past and about what she did immediately after the incident, calling her credibility into question.
+He remained barred from leaving the country.
 Manhattan District Attorney Cyrus Vance says his office will continue to investigate.

-August 8 - Diallo files a civil lawsuit against Strauss-Kahn in the Bronx, where she lives.
-The suit alleges he sexually assaulted a housekeeper in a "violent and sadistic attack."
-The lawsuit, brought by Thompson, does not seek specific damages.
+August 8 - Diallo files a civil lawsuit against Strauss-Kahn in the Bronx, where she lives, seeking unspecified damages.

 August 16 - Lawyers for Strauss-Kahn and Diallo spar over the contents of a medical report from her hospital examination after the incident, leaked to French magazine L'Express.